RAIVNLab/piqa/squad/README.md

 ## Submission
 Please see the [sample submission worksheet][worksheet-elmo] for instructions on how to submit a PI-SQuAD model for test set.
 In short, it should be a valid SQuAD submission, but in addition, it should meet the requirements described above.
-Please email `minjoon@cs.washington.edu` for the submission with both a link to the worksheet and a link to the prediction bundle.
-Whether it abides split-encode-merge pipeline will be first checked, and then will be forwarded to SQuAD v1.1 submission.